 Stagnation of Liver qi over a long period is nearly always the cause.
 In traditional Chinese medicine, (very different from Western medicine!)
 Blood moves only because Qi moves it.
 If there isn’t enough Qi to move it because the Qi is stagnant, then the Blood will stagnate too.

-Since the cause of Stagnant Liver Qi is nearly always emotional, in particular anger or frustration, it is these emotions, held over a long time that are the root cause of Stagnant Liver Blood.
+Since the cause of Stagnant Liver Qi is nearly always emotional, in particular anger or frustration, it is these emotions, held over a long time that are the root cause of Liver Blood stasis.

-An ancillary cause is sometimes that, because of prolonged Qi Stagnation, the whole system has slowed down, and there isn't enough Qi, and what little there is is stagnating.
+An ancillary cause occurs because of prolonged Qi Stagnation, when the whole system has slowed down.
+Here there isn’t enough Qi, and what little there is is stagnating.
 So sometimes it is necessary to help the body make more Qi, but clearing the Stagnation of Qi comes first.

 Having said all that, I have treated some women with Liver Blood Stasis where there was not only an emotional cause, but an inherited tendency (ie the mother and even the grandmothers had it) AND there had been an ectopic pregnancy and various operations.

-Surgery almost always causes Blood Stasis which, when added to Qi stagnation, makes Liver Blood stasis more likely.
+Surgery almost always causes Blood Stasis which, when with Qi stagnation, makes Liver Blood stasis more likely.

 In this case, when treating painful periods, there is more to be done than just ease Liver Qi stagnation, important though that is.
 One must also adjust what is called Chong Mo, which looks after the way the membranes inside you protect and support your inner organs.

-First the Stagnant Liver Qi must be dispersed so that Liver Qi flows smoothly, then the Blood must be regulated.
+First disperse the Stagnant Liver Qi so that Liver Qi flows smoothly, then regulate the Blood.
 Acupuncture is usually very effective for this and so are Chinese herbs.